drak3hft7/Subscan4/README.md

 The script (with httpx) analyzes the subdomains found and checks the possible active web servers, on the ports:
 - 80, 8000, 8080, 443, 8443, 4443, 4433.

-Once the search is finished, the result is compared and saved in a single file called all_live_subdomains-DOMAIN.txt
+Once the search is finished, the result is compared and saved in a single file called all_live_subdomains-DOMAIN.txt.